Austin Johnson (defensive lineman): Tennessee Titans

-The Tennessee Titans selected Johnson in the second round (43rd overall) of the 2016 NFL Draft.
+The Tennessee Titans selected Johnson in the second round (43rd overall) of the 2016 NFL draft.
 He was the sixth defensive tackle selected and the first of five Penn State players drafted.

 On May 9, 2016, the Titans signed Johnson to a four-year, $5.66 million contract with $3.02 million guaranteed and a signing bonus of $2.31 million.

 Johnson entered training camp competing for the starting nose tackle position with Al Woods and Antwaun Woods.
 He was named the backup nose tackle to veteran Al Woods to begin the regular season.

-Johnson made his NFL debut in the Titans' season opener against the Minnesota Vikings and made one tackle in the 25–16 loss.
-During a Week 11 matchup against the Indianapolis Colts, he made two solo tackles and was credited with half a sack on Andrew Luck, as the Titans lost 24–17.
-On December 18, 2016, he made a season-high four combined tackles during a 19-17 road victory over the Kansas City Chiefs.
+Johnson made his NFL debut in the season opener against the Minnesota Vikings and made one tackle in the 25–16 loss.
+During a Week 11 against the Indianapolis Colts, he made two solo tackles and was credited with half a sack on Andrew Luck in the 24–17 road loss.
+On December 18, 2016, Johnson made a season-high four combined tackles during a narrow 19–17 road victory over the Kansas City Chiefs.

 As a rookie in 2016, Johnson appeared in 10 games and finished with 15 tackles and a half-sack.

 In the 2019 season, Johnson appeared in 16 games, starting one.
 He had 23 total tackles and no sacks for the first time in his career.